 This was my favourite restaurant before moving to Jasper.
 I just love that the restaurant is filled with trees and plants covered in twinkling lights.
 It’s charming and cozy, and kids love to eat under the indoor trees.
 They have a limited children’s menu, but their menu is extensive with Canadian, Greek, and Italian dishes and at reasonable prices so you shouldn’t have a hard time finding something which appeals to everyone.
 Check the specials board as you enter.
 They have highchairs and booster seats available.
 Also, this restaurant’s layout serves large groups well.
 In the summer, they have a shaded patio, also full of plants and flowers.
 My children’s favourite here is poutine and Greek salad.

-Now that you have a few good suggestions for Jasper family restaurants what will you and your family do while you’re visiting?
+Now that you have a few good suggestions for family restaurants in Jasper what will you and your family do while you’re visiting?
 Below are two articles which will be helpful in planning your family trip to Jasper National Park:

 - A fun-filled 2 day family itinerary for Jasper National Park